aamabile001/economic_-_stock_analysis/README.md

 # economic_and_stock_analysis
-Jupyter notebooks for downloading and analyzing stock and macro economic data.
-Using yFinance and Quandl.
+Jupyter notebooks for downloading and analyzing stock and macro economic data using yFinance and Quandl.